ThomasPrior/FlexpoolInfo/README.md

 * Create sensor items for Flexpool API items:
   * Current statistics

       ✔ Unpaid balance

       ✔ Reported hash rate

       ✔ Average hash rate

       ✔ Current hash rate

       ✔ Valid shares

       ✔ Invalid shares

       ✔ Stale shares

       ✔ Active workers

       ✔ Balance

       ✔ Balance in local currency

   * Payouts

       ✔ Paid on

       ✔ Amount

       ✔ Transaction hash

       ✔ Value in local currency

 ## Things you should know about FlexpoolInfo
-* The Flexpool API is subject to change - there may be occaisions where a code change is required before the component will work again.
+* The Flexpool API is subject to change - there may be occasions where a code change is required before the component will work again.
 * There are limits on how many requests can be made to Flexpool's API and therefore the data retrieved by FlexpoolInfo will be updated periodically and may be out of date by the time you look at it.
 * Please do not use FlexpoolInfo in isolation to make decisions about your cryptocurrency holdings.
 * FlexpoolInfo only reads the statistics of the provided miner.